MicrosoftDocs/iis-docs/iis/application-frameworks/install-and-configure-php-on-iis/configure-smtp-e-mail-in-iis-7-and-above.md

 ---
-title: "Configure SMTP E-Mail in IIS 7 and above"
+title: "Configure SMTP E-Mail in IIS 7 and higher"
 author: rick-anderson
 description: "To send e-mail from a PHP application using the System.Net.Mail API, you must configure Simple Mail Transfer Protocol (SMTP) e-mail.
 Configuring e-mail servi..." ms.date: 11/15/2009